 Our mission is to improve quality of life and longevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.

 The ESC Working Groups' goal is to stimulate and disseminate scientific knowledge in different fields of cardiology.

 The ESC Councils' goal is to share knowledge among medical professionals practising in specific cardiology domains.

 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-To be eligible for enrolment, applicants must be either board-certified cardiologists or have completed at least two years of successful clinical training in cardiology with a primary interest in modern heart failure management and be HFA members.
-Complete applications, together with a short curriculum vitae, a copy of the university degree (translated into English) and a letter of recommendation from a certified supervising cardiologist or the head of the department should be submitted in English and online on www.heartfailurecourse.ch.
+To be eligible for enrolment applicants must be either board-certified cardiologists or having completed at least two years of successful clinical training in Cardiology with a primary interest in modern heart failure management.

 We are now accepting applications for the 2018/2019 intake.